paycoreio/docs/docs/connectors/paysage/index.md

 ![Connect](images/h2h-merchant-account.png)

-Switch to the Test Mode if you want to test connection with PaySage.io.
+Switch to the Test Mode if you want to test connection with *PaySage.io*.

 Enter your credentials and choose Provider URL (*PaySage*).

+Choose 3DS mode:

+* **simple** if your Merchant's application simply sends customers to Redirect URL for 3DS verification
+* **advanced** if your Merchant's application builds a form for customer verification and operates, collects, and stores values of ACS URL, PaReq, Merchant Data (MD), and PaRes URL on your side.

+!!! info "Before implementation of the **advanced** 3DS Mode"
+    You need to check with your *PaySage.io* account manager if it is available for you.

-Choose Currency and Features: set these parameters according to available currencies and features for your PaySage.io account.
+Finally, choose Currency and Features: set these parameters according to available currencies and features for your *PaySage.io* account.

 !!! success
     You have connected **PaySage.io** H2H merchant account!